Maximum Coverage $k$-Antichains and Chains: A Greedy Approach: Preliminaries and Schrijver's reductions

 Our solutions rely on the use of \emph{minimum flows} and \emph{circulations}, here we review the basics needed to understand our results, for formal definitions we refer to~\cite{ahuja1993network, williamson2019network}.
 We say that a digraph $G' = (V', E')$, a demand function $\ell: E' \to \ints_{\ge 0}$, a capacity function $u: E' \to \ints_{\ge 0}$, a cost function $c: E' \to \ints$ and optionally $s\in V'$, $t\in V'$, is a \emph{flow network}.
 When specifying a flow network, if $\ell(e')$, $u(e')$, or $c(e')$ are not given for some $e'\in E'$, we assume they are $0,\infty,0$ ($\infty$ being a big enough number), respectively.
 We say that a flow (or circulation) $f: E' \to \ints_{\ge 0}$ is \emph{feasible} a flow network, if $\ell(e') \le f(e') \le u(e')$ for all $e' \in E'$.
 We denote the value of $f$ by $|f|$: the flow networks used in this paper are always DAGs up to one edge (going from $t$ to $s$), and thus the value of a feasible flow $f$ is well-defined.
 Moreover, in all the flow networks considered in this paper, $f$ can be \emph{decomposed} into exactly $|f|$ paths (removing the edge $(t,s)$ in the case of circulations), that is, $f$ \emph{represents} or \emph{encodes} a path collection $\paths_f$ with $|\paths_f| = |f|$.
 There exist algorithms computing $\paths_f$ from $f$ in optimal $O(|E'| + \texttt{output})$ time (see e.g~\cite{kogan2022beating,caceres2024practical}).
 Moreover, Cáceres~\cite{caceres2023minimum} showed how to compute a chain partition $\chains_f$ such that $|\chains_f| = |f|$ and $V(\paths_f) = V(\chains_f)$ in time $O(|E|\log{|f|})$.
 A \emph{minimum flow} (circulation) is a feasible flow minimizing $|f|$.
 We denote the cost of $f$ by $c(f) = \sum_{e'\in E'}f(e')c(e')$.
 A \emph{minimum cost flow} (circulation) is a feasible flow minimizing $c(f)$.
-The problems of minimum flow and minimum cost flow (circulation) have been solved in almost linear $|E|^{1+o(1)}$ time~\cite{chen2022maximum,van2023deterministic}.
+The problems of minimum flow and minimum cost flow (circulation) have been solved in almost linear $|E|^{1+o(1)}$ time\footnote{An extra multiplicative factor of $\log{U}\cdot\log{C}$ appears in the running time, where $U$ and $C$ are the largest (absolute value of the) capacity and cost, respectively.
+In the flow networks used in this work, $U$ and $C$ are polynomial in $|E|$ and thus $\log{U}\cdot\log{C} = |E|^{o(1)}$.}~\cite{chen2022maximum,van2023deterministic}.

 We denote the \emph{residual graph} of $G'$ and a feasible flow (circulation) $f$ by $G'_f = (V', E_f') $.
 Intuitively, for every edge $(u',v') = e' \in E'$, $E_f'$ contains $(u',v')$ with cost $c(e')$ only if $f(e') < u(e')$, and $(v', u')$ with cost $-c(e')$ only if $f(e') > \ell(e')$.